4 Way Street

-4 Way Street is the third album by Crosby, Stills & Nash, their second as Crosby, Stills, Nash & Young, and their first live album.
-It was originally released as Atlantic Records SD-2-902, shipping as a gold record and peaking at No. 1 on the Billboard 200.
-A document of their tour from the previous year, the live recordings presented were taken from shows at the Fillmore East (New York City, New York) on June 2 through June 7, 1970; The Forum (Los Angeles, California) on June 26 through June 28, 1970; and the Auditorium Theatre (Chicago, Illinois) on July 5, 1970.
+4 Way Street is a live album by Crosby, Stills, Nash & Young, released in 1971 by Atlantic Records.
+It was the second album as Crosby, Stills, Nash & Young, after Déjà Vu in 1970.
+An earlier version of the band, with just Crosby, Stills, and Nash, had released the self-titled Crosby, Stills & Nash in 1969.
+The live recordings were taken from shows on the band's 1970 tour, with performances at the Fillmore East (New York City) on June 2 through June 7, 1970; The Forum (Los Angeles, California) on June 26 through June 28, 1970; and the Auditorium Theatre (Chicago, Illinois) on July 5, 1970.

-Background

-At the time this album was recorded, tensions between the band members were high, with their dressing-room fights becoming the stuff of rock legend, even being referenced by Frank Zappa and the Mothers of Invention in their 1971 LP Fillmore East - June 1971.
-The tensions led to CSNY dissolving shortly after the recording of 4 Way Street; they would reconvene for a stadium tour in the summer of 1974.
-The next release of new studio material by the group proper would not be until CSN in 1977, without Neil Young.
+Tensions between the band members were high during the tour, with their dressing-room fights becoming the stuff of rock legend, being referenced by Frank Zappa and the Mothers of Invention on their 1971 LP Fillmore East - June 1971.
+The tensions led to CSNY temporarily dissolving shortly after the recording of 4 Way Street.
+The album reached No. 1 on the Billboard 200, and was awarded a gold record.